FATHEY12352/C-_PRO/README.md

 net framework V4.8:6.0
 ```
-### Classes and code for Game in file Form1.cs and i explan with comment
+#### Classes and code for Game in file Form1.cs and we explan with comment

+Open Form1.cs